dwillmer/phosphor-widget/README.md

 logPanel.children.assign([log, controls]);
 ```

-The `children` attribute is an [ObservableList](https://github.com/phosphorjs/phosphor-observablelist), which allows you to hook up to the `changed` signal:
+The `children` attribute is an [ObservableList](https://github.com/phosphorjs/phosphor-observablelist), which allows callables to be hooked up to the `changed` signal:

 ```typescript
 let panel = new Panel();